-We all understand we need to exfoliate the dead skin cells off of our body.
+We all understand we need to exfoliate the dead skin cells off of our bodies.
 However, not all areas of the body should be treated the same.
 Your face cannot be exfoliated with the very same product as your feet, and vice-versa.
 Here we break down the body into 6 parts and talk about what is needed and how to exfoliate each area of our body safely and effectively.

 1. How To Exfoliate Your Scalp